Nozzle diameter and layer height affect printing time and quality

 The standard bore diameter for an FDM 3D printer nozzle is 0.4 mm.
 However, nozzles can be swapped out for those of a different size; small-diameter nozzles are useful for fine details on the X-Y plane, while large-diameter nozzles can deposit more material at once, leading to faster printing.

-At the low end, the smallest feasible nozzle diameter is 0.1 mm, but such nozzles can be susceptible to material blockages.
+At the low end, the smallest feasible nozzle diameter is 0.1 mm, but such nozzles can be susceptible to material blockages, especially with flexible filaments or composites filled with particles of non-plastic additives.
 At the other end of the scale are nozzles up to 2 mm in diameter, which can deposit large amounts of material very quickly but which require a lot of heat.

 The most common nozzle diameters are: